andy14312/100-days-of-code/log.md

 **Link to work:**
 Find the challenge folder here itself.
 I've named the folder with the challenge name and have included some steps in the readme.md file to run the solution.

+### Day 2: January 4, 2017

+**Today's Progress**:
+Came to know about process.stdin and process.stdout in nodejs version 4.3.3.
+Successfully ran all the tests of hackerearth and submitted the challenge 'monk takes a walk'

+**Thoughts:**
+ No thoughts.

+**Link to work:**
+same work as of day 1